ObjectOops/distributed-code-edu/README.md

 ## Security
 Close to none.
 But, this is designed for instructing people who are new to programming, let alone using a computer, or even type.
 ## Usage
-1. Create a devcontainer, recommended with Codespaces (4-cores).
+1. Create a devcontainer or use Docker, recommended with Codespaces (4-cores).
 2. Checkout gh-pages.
     - Modify `directories.txt` to contain the desired folder names for each student.
     - Currently, it contains sample names for 32 students.